-The support staff, including the leadership team, mentoring teachers, curriculum specialists, and interventionist, will help provide assistance when implementing monthly assessment tools to measure the effectiveness of this goal.
+The support staff, including the Leadership Team, mentoring teachers, Curriculum Specialists, and interventionist, will help provide assistance when implementing any such assessment tools to measure the effectiveness of this goal.
 Professional development will be provided for teachers.
 Mini workshops will be initiated for students which will model how to accurately respond to essential question helping them recall and master course work.
-Teachers will be responsible for collecting and interpreting the students' performance and share the record with the leadership team including the curriculum specialist.
+Teachers will be responsible for collecting and interpreting the students' performance and share the record with the Leadership team including the Curriculum Specialist.